dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 ## Task 3

 **There are multiple GitHub repos referenced in the static strings.
-Which GitHub repo would be most likely suggest the ability of this malware to exfiltrate data?**
+Which GitHub repo would most likely suggest the ability of this malware to exfiltrate data?**

 So, we need to look at the GitHub repos that are showing up as strings in our malware sample.
-While I was scrolling through the strings output during the first tasks, I did see a long list of repos that the malware had in it's code.
+While I was scrolling through the strings output during the first tasks, I did see a long list of repos that the malware had in its code.
 Most likely these are used either to download or upload data for malicious functions.

 First command I used to filter for repos was the following.